berndporr/alphabot/README.md

 Whenever a new set of analogue readings is available the callback `step` in `StepCallback` is called.
 It contains the reference to the Alphabot class itself so that one can read the different ADC values.

+## Demo program

+`testIO` is a simple test program which displays the different senor readings.

+Press `l` to start the left motor, `r` to start the right motor and the spacebar to stop them.

+ESC terminates the program and closes the connection.